Promoting evidence-based decision-making in education policy

 We know that people who use and value school performance data are likely to be effective advocates for quality research.
 Nurturing a network of highly skilled local policy analysts reinforces that advocacy, as well as supporting better decision-making and improvement in policies.

-This research and policy development fellowship is the first program of the newly-launched Global Education Analytics Institute (GEAI).
-Working with Partnership for Economic Policy (PEP), the program will support cohorts of policy analysts through a two-year program that includes relevant research and analytical experiences and international networking with researchers and policy advisers.
+This research and policy development fellowship is the first program of Global Education Analytics Institute (GEAI).
+Working with Partnership for Economic Policy (PEP), the program supports cohorts of policy analysts over the course of two years to gain relevant research and analytical experiences and international networking opportunities with researchers and policy advisers.

 Two years of mentorship, training, and networking opportunities

-The program launches with a cohort of four fellows in 2023, and with eight fellows in 2024.
-The candidates will be young, Africa-based researchers with master’s or PhD degrees, who are motivated to work on educational improvement and who could benefit from additional support.
+The program launched the first cohort of four fellows in June 2023, following an application process that attracted over 275 researchers and policy analysts from 33 African countries.
+They are young, Africa-based researchers with master’s or PhD degrees, who are motivated to work on educational improvement and who could benefit from additional support.

 In the second year, they’ll develop effective communications strategies, present their final research reports, produce policy briefs, and write blog pieces to disseminate their research findings and advocate for evidence-based education policy.